HumanitiesWeb.org - HumanitiesWeb - Welcome

 The Editor

-I am a full-time mother of three, a life-long student of history and the arts, and part-time fitch from Pennsylvania.
-At 36 years old, I've finally settled on a major (computers, what else?).
-I believe in fairies and that Amor vincit omnia, and that chocolate is the perfect food.
+I am a mother of six, a life-long student of history and the arts, and part-time fitch from Pennsylvania.
+At [redacted] years old, I believe in fairies and that Amor vincit omnia, and that chocolate is the perfect food.

 Need to know more than that?
 Write Me